 What is vegan ground beef?

-Ground beef, which is also referred to as minced beef, beef mince, or simply “mince,” refers to beef that has been ground with a meat grinder or mincer, or finely chopped with a knife.
+Ground beef, which is also referred to as minced beef, beef mince, or simply mince, refers to beef that has been ground with a meat grinder or mincer, or finely chopped with a knife.
 It has a firm but flaky texture and can be used in a number of recipes.
+Meatless versions of ground beef are made with plant-based ingredients and are designed to mimic the taste and texture of the real thing.

 Beyond Meat

+Ground beef is a key part of many global cuisines.
 In Mexico, it’s a key part of picadillo, which is a type of beef hash that is often used in burritos, enchiladas, and tacos.
 Ground beef is also a staple in Italian cuisine, and forms a key part of spaghetti Bolognese and lasagna recipes.
 In England, it’s the basis of cottage pie, which is mince mixed with vegetables and sauce and topped with mashed potato.
+Plant-based ground beef can be used in all of these dishes without compromising taste and texture.

 Is vegan beef healthier?